Laboratory rat: Use in research

 The historical importance of this species to scientific research is reflected by the amount of literature on it: roughly 50% more than that on laboratory mice.

 Laboratory rats are frequently subject to dissection or microdialysis to study internal effects on organs and the brain, such as for cancer or pharmacological research.
-Laboratory rats not sacrificed may be euthanized or, in some cases, become pets.
+After studies end, laboratory rats may be euthanized or, rarely, become pets.